naqiran/solr-xm-search/README.md

 # solr-xm-search
- Simple Plugin for Endeca Experience Manager to SOLR
+ Solr Experience Manager Search contains
+ 1) Search Plugin for searching the content
+ 2) Indexer Module to Index the content
+ 3) Search Helper to invoke the content search plugin